palominolabs/metrics-guice/README.md

 Since this uses Guice AOP, instances must be created by Guice; see [the Guice wiki](https://github.com/google/guice/wiki/AOP).
 This means that using a Provider where you create the instance won't work, or binding a singleton to an instance, etc.

 Guice AOP doesn't allow us to intercept method calls to annotated methods in supertypes, so `@Counted`, etc, will not have metrics generated for them if they are in supertypes of the injectable class.
 One small consolation is that `@Gauge` methods can be anywhere in the type hierarchy since they work differently from the other metrics (the generated Gauge object invokes the `java.lang.reflect.Method` directly, so we can call the supertype method unambiguously).

+One common way users might hit this issue is if when trying to use `@Counted`, etc on a JAX-RS resource annotated with `@Path`, `@GET`, etc. This may pose problems for the JAX-RS implementation because the thing it has at runtime is now an auto-generated proxy class, not the "normal" class.
+A perfectly reasonable approach is instead to handle metrics generation for those classes via the hooks available in the JAX-RS implementation.
+For Jersey 2, might I suggest [jersey2-metrics](https://bitbucket.org/marshallpierce/jersey2-metrics)?

 # History